amaurydetremerie/HomeLab/README.md

     5) [Tautulli](https://tautulli.com/)
     6) [Speedtest Tracker](https://docs.speedtest-tracker.dev/)
     7) [Authelia](https://www.authelia.com/)
-12) Find a way to replace secrets in files (ArgoCD for K3S ?
-Env variables ?)
-    1) Using Vault, Based on https://devopscube.com/vault-in-kubernetes/
 13) Install Proxmox on Dell Optiplex
 14) Move one K3S Instance on each server
 15) Move Traefik Principal CT in K3S (What about LB ?
 Is it possible to use Ingress Controller to call external service like TrueNas or Pve ?
 What happen if home disconnected and service going to offsite ?)